thejohnfreeman/ami-gitlab-runner/README.md

 16.04.
 Docker Machine will install Docker on those instances after they launch, [unless they already have Docker installed](https://docs.docker.com/machine/reference/provision/), in which case you'll save some time.
-Thus, it makes sense to use these one of these images for the [`amazonec2-ami`](https://docs.docker.com/machine/drivers/aws/#options) option in your GitLab Runner's
+Thus, it makes sense to use one of these images for the [`amazonec2-ami`](https://docs.docker.com/machine/drivers/aws/#options) option in your GitLab Runner's